Updated 3 December 2018

 Like the popular, inexpensive Panasonic G7, it can shoot Full HD (1080p) with slow motion, and 4K Ultra HD.
 But it has a more ergonomic, weathersealed magnesium alloy body.

 The G85/G80 is relatively affordable and easy to use.
 It’s a good camera to start with, but it’s also a camera you can build on.
 Travelling light?
 Use it on its own with the kit lens.
 Want to use it for more serious work?
-You can add a battery grip, which lets you shoot for longer and also makes it look more professional.
+Add a battery grip, which lets you shoot for longer, and makes the camera look more professional.
 And unlike the G7, it has ‘clean HDMI out’, so you can output ‘4:2:2’ video to an external recorder.
 (4:2:2 video has more ‘colour information’ so it should be easier to adjust and correct at the editing stage – it’s a requirement for some broadcasters.)
+It can also display zebra stripe overlays to warn of overexposure, and focus peaking to show which parts of the image are sharp.

 The articulating screen makes it useful for vloggers, though its face tracking autofocus is slower than the Dual Pixel AF in Canon’s 80D.
 Autofocus is also slower in 4K than when shooting 1080p HD – but then most Canons can’t shoot 4K at all.